Troubleshoot Windows Blue Screen of Death

 advanced-settings

 Right-click on the Computer icon and choose Properties.
-You may also use the keyboard shortcut [Win key] + [Pause/Break] to access System Properties.
+You may also use the keyboard shortcut + to access System Properties.
 Windows XP users will see the System Properties dialog box while Windows Vista and Windows 7 users will be taken to the System Properties screen.
 Windows XP users click on the Advanced tab, others click on Advanced system settings link as shown in the image above.

 system-properties